Heimwehr: Years of rapid growth 1927–1930

 On 30 January 1927 members of the SDAP who were holding a meeting at Schattendorf in Burgenland were fired on by a group from the right-wing Front Fighters Association of German Austria (Frontkämpfer), leaving two dead and five wounded.
 When the men who had been accused of the deaths were acquitted by a jury, protestors in what came to be known as the July Revolt of 1927 burned the Vienna Palace of Justice.
 More than 80 demonstrators died in the subsequent clashes with the police, leading the Social Democrats to speak of it as the "July Massacre" of workers.
 When they engaged in transportation strikes, the Heimwehr stepped in to break them, especially in areas outside Vienna.

 In the years from 1927 to 1930, the Heimwehr movement experienced a period of rapid growth and became a significant part in the increasingly radicalized domestic political situation.
 It aspired to be more than what Richard Steidle called a watchdog let off its leash when needed by the middle-class parties.
 Many Heimwehr leaders began to develop a more political profile and demanded a fundamental change in Austria's political system that would move it towards authoritarianism and corporatism – that is, a society similar to the type favoured by Italian fascism that was organized around corporate groups such as agriculture, manual labour, the military, business, trade and the like.
-In 1927 the various provincial Heimwehr associations joined together to form an umbrella organization, the Federation of Austrian Self-Defense Associations.
+In 1927 the various provincial Heimwehr associations joined to form an umbrella organization, the Federation of Austrian Self-Defense Associations.
 The Heimwehr's leaders attempted to implement the political change they wanted both through ongoing agitation in the streets – mainly in the form of massive Sunday marches – and behind the scenes through political pressure on the federal government.
 A large march on 7 October 1928 in Wiener Neustadt, an industrial area of Vienna that was a stronghold of the SDAP, was a self-confident demonstration of strength.
 Many in the middle class cheered the Heimwehr as a "saviour in the time of need".

 The Heimwehr was supported financially, logistically, and with arms by industry and large landowners, especially from Styria, as well as by Italian fascists, the Hungarian regime of Miklós Horthy and groups on the Bavarian right (e.g. the Organization Chancellor).
 Numerous World War I front-line officers served as military "advisors" and functionaries.
 Ernst Rüdiger Starhemberg, who became the Heimwehr's national leader in 1930, approached right-wing circles in Great Britain, including the fascist politician Oswald Mosley, from whom he was able to receive no financial support.
 Konstantin Kammerhofer, leader of the Styrian Heimwehr, received money from the German Reich government until mid-1932.
-When the Italian fascist dictator Benito Mussolini came to believe that the Heimwehr would not achieve its goal of making Austria fascist, he stopped his financial contributions in October 1933.
+When the Italian fascist dictator Benito Mussolini came to believe that the Heimwehr would not achieve its goal of making Austria a corporate state, he stopped his financial contributions in October 1933.